d-plaindoux/scala-shop/README.md

 language.
 The main difficulty can be the left recursion which can be managed in different ways.

 The second language is inspired by Mustach.
-This case is a little more complex for two different reasons.
+This case is a little bit more complex for two reasons.
 First it's not a regular language and second its syntax can change during the analysis.
 For those two reasons this last case study shows the possibilities offered by such a parser library and related concept like combinators ... and monads of course.

 How-to
 ------